LaunchCode-Education-Archived/skills-front-end/studios/flicklist/5/README.md

 ## Demo

-Here is a demo of what you are trying to accomplish: <a href="http://htmlpreview.github.io/?https://github.com/LaunchCodeEducation/flicklist/blob/636afdd8442225455cef24ea4a8560705a17313c/index.html" target="_blank">FlickList 5 Demo</a> (note: I noticed some weird behavior with this demo on Safari, so be sure to open it up in Chrome).
+Here is a demo of what you are trying to accomplish: [FlickList 5 Demo](http://htmlpreview.github.io/?https://github.com/LaunchCodeEducation/flicklist/blob/636afdd8442225455cef24ea4a8560705a17313c/index.html) (note: I noticed some weird behavior with this demo on Safari, so be sure to open it up in Chrome).
 Play around with the demo for a minute and get familiar with its features.
 Also, keep the demo open in a separate window, so you can refer to it while working on the assignment.

 Note the following additions since last time: